AhmedOsama457/AhmedOsama457/README.md

 # Ahmed Osama

 Welcome to my GitHub profile!
 I'm Ahmed Osama, a passionate Data Analyst with a strong background in Accounting and Data Analysis.
-I specialize in data analysis, data visualization, and SQL, with a focus on turning data into actionable insights.
+I specialize in data analysis, data visualization, SQL, and Python, with a focus on turning data into actionable insights.

 ## 🎯 About Me
 - 💻 **Data Analysis Enthusiast**: I enjoy working on data projects to uncover trends and solve business problems.